Frequently Asked Questions About Barcodes

 Please see ‘Why buy from us‘ for more details or contact us.

-Both versions are designed for international use and can, therefore, in theory, be used throughout the world.
-However, UPC-A Barcodes are far more common in the USA, and EAN-13 Barcodes are far more common everywhere else.
+Both versions scan internationally these days.
+However, UPC-A Barcodes are far more common in the USA.
+EAN-13 Barcodes are standard everywhere else.
 This means that some retailers may be unfamiliar with one format or have their system set up so that it cannot accept 13-digit or 12-digit numbers.
-Regardless of this, either format can be used.
+Regardless of this, either format is fine.

 Some of the manufacturers took UCC to Court because of this.
 They settled out of Court (the manufacturers received a multimillion-dollar settlement).
 An agreement under the settlement was that any company that had paid a membership fee to UCC before 28/08/2002 could now have free ongoing membership of UCC (i.e. they would not have to pay any future annual fees).
 These manufacturers could also continue to use their UCC-assigned company prefixes.